 Radon in Colorado

 Radon is found throughout the U.S. and is particularly prevalent in Colorado.
-The U.S. Environmental Protection Agency (EPA) has ranked Colorado as a Zone 1 area, meaning the average house will exceed the EPA's action level for indoor radon.
+The U.S. Environmental Protection [external link] Agency (EPA) has ranked Colorado as a Zone 1 area [external link], meaning the average house will exceed the EPA's action level for indoor radon.

 Radon is produced as a decay product from uranium and radium.
 This naturally occurring radioactive gas is found in most soil, rock and ground water.
 Since radon is a gas, the inert element can easily travel through cracks and pores without being chemically bound or attached to other elements.
 Voids and porous materials are found under every building, allowing radon easy entry.